Strangebrewer/01-Working-Portfolio/README.md

 # Working-Portfolio

 My portfolio.
-Very much like the original portfolio from the first week of class, but with some additions and changes
+Very much like the original portfolio from the first week of class, but with some additions and changes:

 <ul>
   <li>A ‘Resources’ page with some links and a to-do list for myself</li>